teliaz/goapi/README.md

 (POST)/assets/insigts                           | create asset / insight
 (POST)/assets/audiences                         | create asset / audience

 there are more endpoints that were made to make Seeding and Testing easier.
 All routes are specified on `/app/routes.go`

 ## Challenge Keypoints

 - [x] A working server application with functional API is required
 - [x] It is appreciated, though not required, if a Dockerfile is included.
-- [x] Note that users have no limit on how many assets they want on their favourites so your service will need to provide a *reasonable response time
+- [x] Note that users have no limit on how many assets they want on their favourites so your service will need to provide a reasonable response time
-- [ ] Useful and passing tests would be also be viewed favourably *(Incomplete Tests)
 - [x] Dockerfile included in the project

-## Features

-- [x] JWT Authentication, Authorizations
-- [x] ORM Implementation
-- [x] Mock Data
-- [ ] Testing Implementations *(Incomplete Tests)
+- [ ] Useful and passing tests would be also be viewed favourably *(Very Little Tests)

 ## Dependencies